 FYS is a required full-year course (four credits each semester) taken during the first year.
 The fall semester, "Voice and Expression," is designed to help students improve their ability to read carefully and think critically about what they read, to write in a variety of academic formats, to increase their information literacy as they conduct basic library searches and resource review, and to develop discussion skills necessary for successful college course work.
 The spring semester, "Advocacy and Argumentation," builds on those skills, and includes a significant research project and opportunities to improve skills of oral presentation.
 FYS is taught by faculty from across the curriculum.
 Though each section is unique in content and approach, every FYS section provides opportunities to develop the same intellectual skills.
 Through a wide variety of assignments and projects, students take an active part in developing as reader, thinker, listener, writer, speaker, and researcher at the undergraduate level.

 An important feature of FYS is that the professor serves as faculty advisor for each of the students in his or her section of FYS.
 The students in each section stay together for both semesters, developing a sense of community and continuity.

 We are all gendered beings, and as such, gender both influences and is influenced by personal experience and human action.
 Today's liberally educated individual must not only be aware of their gendered identity but also taught the ways in which gender interacts with scolarly inquiry.

-To this end, students examine the gendered (both men’s and women’s) perspectives and experiences as they manifest themselves in the course content, which depends on the focus of the instructor.
-Since gender cannot be considered in a vacuum, these courses also examine how it intersects with other categories like race, class, ethnicity, nationality, or sexuality.
-Finally, students are encouraged to explore the connections between local experiences of gender and the relevant structural and theoretical contexts of the course.
+Courses fulfilling the Gender Requirement use gender as a primary focus both of student perspectives and course content.
+In addition, because gender cannot be considered in a vacuum, courses discuss how gender intersects with categories of race, class, ethnicity, nationality, or sexuality.
+Finally, courses fulfilling the Gender Requirement explore the connections between local experiences of gender and the relevant structural and theoretical contexts of the course.

 Ethics Common Seminar (ES)